manjebrinkhuis/attention-priming-decay/README.md

 ## Info
 Study on the neural correlates of decaying priming effects of visual attention.

-## Note
+## TODO
-Code cleaning and comments are WIP.
+- Code cleaning and comments are WIP.
+- Adding experiment code.